- ELECTRONIC FUNDS TRANSFER

 7. Our Liability for Failure to Complete Transactions.

-the correct amount according to our agreement with you, we
+time or in the correct amount according to our agreement

-might be liable for some of your losses or damages.
-However,
+with you, we might be liable for some of your losses or

-there are some exceptions.
-We will not be liable for
+damages.
+However, there are some exceptions.
+We will not be

-If the money in your account is subject to legal process or
+b. if the money in your account is subject to

 overdraft line (if any);

-If circumstances beyond our control (such as fire or flood
+circumstances beyond our control (such as fire or flood or

 8. Canceling Payment.